nauroman/ChatGPTHotkey/README.md

 A simple yet powerful Python script to automatically translate and/or improve your text using OpenAI's GPT models.
 Perfect for quickly fixing grammar, syntax, idioms, and polishing your writing into clear, polite, educated American English—all with a single hotkey press.

 ## Why Use This Script?
-- **Instant Text Enhancement:** Improve your writing in seconds with one keystroke.
+- **Instant Text Enhancement:** Translate and/or improve your writing in seconds with one keystroke.
 - **Seamless Workflow:** Copies, enhances, and pastes text automatically—no manual steps needed.
 - **Fully Customizable:** Adjust the hotkey, GPT model, and improvement prompt to suit your needs.